skybet/skybet.github.io/_posts/2015-04-20-devopsdays-paris.md

 #### Microservices a support nightmare?

 I suggested this open space to gauge opinion of micro services.
-I explained a situation at SkyBet where a legacy application was in part being replaced by micro services.
+I explained a situation in Bet Tribe where a legacy application was in part being replaced by micro services.
 There were a number of extremely smart people in the room (including Patrick DeBois) they explained so long as the necessary testing and monitoring was in place it should really help (which we do, the group concluded in my case that there was nothing to worry about (and that we have a great dev team)).
 The rest of the discussion focused on the practicalities of implementing micro services and how they could simplify development , in some cases they encourage organizational change (anti Conways Law), but they weren’t a silver bullet and under some circumstances aren’t appropriate (e,g, transactional rollback).

 ### Day Two